flatcar-archive/flatcar-docs/os/booting-on-launchtimevps.md

 ### Cloud-config

-You provide raw cloud-config data to Container Linux as part of the web interface install process or via the [RimuHosting API][rh-api-docs] command line install method.
+You provide raw cloud-config data to Flatcar Linux as part of the web interface install process or via the [RimuHosting API][rh-api-docs] command line install method.

 The `$private_ipv4` and `$public_ipv4` substitution variables are fully supported in cloud-config on RimuHosting.
 In order for `$private_ipv4` to be populated, the VM must have private networking enabled.